Riverview railway station

-Riverview railway station is located on the Main line in Queensland, Australia.
-It serves the Ipswich suburb of Riverview.
-It opened in 1875 at the same time the line opened.
+Riverview is a railway station operated by Queensland Rail on the Ipswich/Rosewood line.
+It opened in 1875 and serves the Ipswich suburb of Riverview.
+It is a ground level station, featuring two side platforms.

-Services
+Platforms and services

 Riverview is served by trains operating to and from Ipswich and Rosewood.
 Most city-bound services run to Caboolture and Nambour, with some morning peak trains terminating at Bowen Hills.
 Some afternoon inbound services on weekdays run to Kippa-Ring.
 Riverview is fourteen minutes from Ipswich and 44 minutes on an all-stops train from Central.